kirilio3/ros_3/README.md

 ## 1. Camera Distortion

-- **a.** Subscribe to the camera topic to get the distorted image.
+- **a.** Subscribed to the camera topic to get the distorted image.
-- **b.** Use your camera intrinsic calibration parameters to manually convert (transform) the distorted image to become undistorted.
+- **b.** Used our camera intrinsic calibration parameters to manually convert (transform) the distorted image to become undistorted.
-- **c.** Create a publisher for undistorted images.
+- **c.** Created a publisher for undistorted images.
+- ###Distorted_Camera.py

 ---

 ## 2. Image Pre-Processing

-- **a.** Resize the image.
+- **a.** Resized the image.
-- **b.** Apply image smoothing (blurring) using OpenCV.
+- **b.** Applied image smoothing (blurring) using OpenCV (both tasks are done in one file).
+- ###Resized_Blurred.py

 ---

 ## 3. Color Detection

-- **a.** Using the bot’s camera, save 3 images locally, where each image shows a blue, red, and green line.
+- **a.** Used the bot’s camera to display the 3 lines, and screenshoted 3 images, where each image shows a blue, red, and green line.
+We do that in Colour_Detection.py
-- **b.** From the saved images, determine the lower and upper HSV values for each lane color using appropriate methods.
+- **b.** From the saved images, we determined the lower and upper HSV values for each lane color using appropriate methods.
+You can do that in file called hsv_values.py (without using a .sh).
-- **c.** Implement image contouring and color detection using OpenCV *(reference: GeeksForGeeks)*.
+- **c.** Implemented image contouring and color detection using OpenCV.
+Once again can be done without the '.sh' file and just ran from image_contouring.py
 - **d.** Draw a rectangle surrounding the detected lane.
+That's done in file called detect.py
 - **e.** Obtain lane dimensions with respect to the bot’s camera.
+That's done in file called detect.py as well.

 ---

 ## 4. LED Controller

-- **a.** Develop a function to control the robot’s front and back LEDs, allowing the desired color to be passed as a string or an RGB value.
+- **a.** We re-used led-control code from lab 2.

 ---

 ## 5. Autonomous Navigation Functions

-- **a.** Implement movement functions *(reuse functions from Exercise 2 if needed)*:
-  - **i.** Move in a straight line for a specified distance.
-  - **ii.** Move in a curve through 90 degrees to the right.
-  - **iii.** Move in a curve through 90 degrees to the left.
-  - **iv.** Stop the bot for a specified duration.
-- **b.** Combine LED control with the moving functions.
+- **a.** We re-used our shape following code from lab 2, however we commented out one of the turns in the run method.
+Should all be stored in D_Shape_Node.py

 ---

 ## 6. Lane-Based Behavioral Execution

-- **a.** Combine color and line detection, LED controller, and navigation functions to perform the following behaviors:
+- **a.** Combined color and line detection, LED controller, and navigation functions as requested:

   - **i.
 Blue Line:**
-    1. Start at least 30 cm away from the blue line.
+    1. Started 30 cm away from the blue line.
-    2. Stop before the line for 3-5 seconds.
+    2. Stoped before the line for 3 seconds.
-    3. Signal using the right side (front & back) LED.
+    3. Signaled orange using the right side (front & back) LED.
-    4. Move in a curve through 90 degrees to the right.
+    4. Moved in a curve through 90 degrees to the right.
+    5. blue_movement.py

   - **ii.
 Red Line:**
-    1. Start at least 30 cm away from the red line.
+    1. Started 30 cm away from the red line.
-    2. Stop before the line for 3-5 seconds.
+    2. Stoped before the line for 3 seconds.
-    3. Move straight for at least 30 cm.
+    3. Moved straight for about 30 cm.
+    4. red_movement.py

   - **iii.
 Green Line:**
-    1. Start at least 30 cm away from the green line.
+    1. Started 30 cm away from the green line.
-    2. Stop before the line for 3-5 seconds.
+    2. Stoped before the line for 3 seconds.
-    3. Signal using the left side (front & back) LED.
+    3. Signaled red using the left side (front & back) LED.
-    4. Move in a curve through 90 degrees to the left.
+    4. Moved in a curve through 90 degrees to the left.
+    5. green_movement.py

 ---